nithintsk/nithintsk.github.io/_posts/2020-04-15-Multicast-sockets.markdown

 ### The sender - send.c
 -------
 The send program is the simpler of the two.
 The only difference compared to a traditional UDP sockets program is that the `to address` will now be the multicast group.
+The socket descriptor can be used to send both unicast and multicast packets by changing the destination address variable(`struct sockaddr_in`).

 The following program sends a message string to the multicast address `239.0.0.1`.
 The message is transmitted every two seconds for a total of 10 times.

 ```cpp
 #include <stdio.h>